Canadian cultural protectionism: Effectiveness

 The effectiveness of the cultural protectionism measures have been somewhat uneven.
 Thomas Symons, shortly after the Fowler report's installation in Canadian law, released a report entitled "To Know Ourselves".
 The report looked at Canadian high-school history books and found that the Winnipeg General Strike went without mention, but the books contained two chapters on US President Abraham Lincoln.
 The report also looked at Canadian children's general knowledge of their government and found that most could not identify the Canadian head of state (Queen Elizabeth II) and the basis for Canada's law and founding (the British North America Act 1867).

 In 1969, Canadian Prime Minister Pierre Trudeau famously said of the United States, "Living next to you is in some ways like sleeping with an elephant.
 No matter how friendly or temperate the beast, one is affected by every twitch and grunt."

 By the 1990s, the great majority of television, films, music, books, and magazines consumed by Canadians continued to be produced outside the country.

-Creators of Canadian rap music in 2000 complained that many radio stations did not include rap in their Canadian music content and that television stations aired few rap music videos and news stories, but the CRTC was slow to grant broadcast licenses for urban music radio stations.
+Creators of Canadian rap music in 2000 complained that many radio stations did not include rap in their Canadian music content and that television stations aired few rap music videos and news stories, but the Canadian Radio-Television and Telecommunications Commission (CRTC) was slow to grant broadcast licenses for urban music radio stations.

-In recent years, the advent of online music and video has allowed international content providers to bypass CRTC regulations in many cases, although the federal government has attempted to close this loophole with the passing of the Online Streaming Act in the House of Commons in 2022, which if enacted would apply CRTC jurisdiction to online streaming services based outside of Canada with regards to access of such services within Canada.
+In recent years, the advent of online music and video has allowed international content providers to bypass CRTC regulations in many cases, although the federal government has attempted to close this loophole with the enactment of the Online Streaming Act in 2023, which would apply CRTC jurisdiction to online streaming services based outside of Canada with regards to access of such services within Canada.
 Nonetheless, existing private contracts keep certain international content providers, such as Hulu, out of Canada entirely.